jody/Nuggets/README.md

 *Multiple iterations are usually required.*

 ### Observations
-Crafting a nugget starts with something to be communicated, "the message", and a defined recipient, "the audience".
+- Crafting a nugget _starts with_ something to be communicated, _"the message"_, _and_ a defined recipient, _"the audience"_.

-———

-The process of developing a nugget usually exposes attributes of the intended message that are inconsistent with the nugget form.
+- The process of developing a nugget usually exposes attributes of the intended message that are inconsistent with the nugget form.

+- Common observations made during nugget development:
-The most common observation is that the original message contained multiple ideas instead of just one.
+  - original message contained multiple ideas instead of just one
-Also common are: mismatch with audience pre-knowledge, excessive length, and the failure to stand on-its-own.
+  - nugget candiate is a mismatch with audience pre-knowledge
+  - nugget candidate has excessive length
+  - the nugget candidate fails to stand on-its-own

 ___
 ## Nugget Development Example